-- 63. Oyster references and incorporates by reference paragraphs 1 through 62 of this Complaint. - 64.
-On information and belief, Defendants make, use, offer for sale and/or sell in the United States the Accused Instrumentalities that infringe various claims of the '327 Patent, and continues to do so.
+66. Oyster references and incorporates by reference paragraphs 1 through 62 of this Complaint.

+67. On information and belief, Defendants make, use, offer for sale and/or sell in the United States the Accused Instrumentalities that infringe various claims of the '327 Patent, and continues to do so.
 These products include, for example, Ciena's 6500 family of products, including without limitation the 6500 T-12, 6500-D2, 6500-7, and 6500-S32.
-On information and belief, Ericsson has entered an agreement with Ciena to "offer Ciena's Converged Packet Optical portfolio, including the 6500 Packet-Optical Platform and 5400 family, to deliver a broader set of infrastructure solutions as customers migrate to new converged network architectures."
-The exemplary infringing products shall be referred to hereinafter as the "100G Accused Instrumentalities."
+On information and belief, Ericsson has entered an agreement with Ciena to "offer Ciena's Converged Packet Optical portfolio, including the 6500 Packet-Optical Platform and 5400 family, to deliver a broader set of infrastructure solutions as customers migrate to new converged network architectures."55 The exemplary infringing products shall be referred to hereinafter as the "100G Accused Instrumentalities."

-65. On information and belief, the 100G Accused Instrumentalities are transceiver card for a telecommunications box for transmitting data over a first optical fiber and receiving data over a second optical fiber.
+68. On information and belief, the 100G Accused Instrumentalities are transceiver card for a telecommunications box for transmitting data over a first optical fiber and receiving data over a second optical fiber.
 The 100G Accused Instrumentalities, on information and belief, are designed in accordance with Optical Internetworking Forum ("OIF") specifications.
+The technical editor of the OIF CFP2 ACO standard was Ciena employee Ian Betty.56 According to a Ciena press release, Ciena developed Dual-Polarization Quadrature Phase Shift Keying (DP-QPSK) modulation, and "[i]n August 2008, the Optical Internetworking Forum (OIF) acknowledged the strong performance of this approach, selecting it as the recommended line modulation format for 100G data transmission."57 According to the OIF CFP2 ACO standard, the goal of the OIF is "promoting worldwide compatibility of optical internetworking products."58 On information and belief, Ciena's 100G Accused Instrumentalities comply with the OIF CFP2 ACO interoperability standard that it helped to create and that incorporates technology that Ciena claims to have developed.
 The implementation of an exemplary OIF standardized DP-QPSK transceiver for sending and receiving data over optical fibers is depicted below.
 The blocks shown below are printed on a single circuit board or card.